Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Introduction

 \section{Introduction}

-As the scale and computational complexity of large models continue to grow~\cite{kaplan2020scalinglawsneurallanguage}, both computational throughput and data-supply capability have become key determinants of overall system efficiency~\cite{ivanov2021datamovementneedcase}.
-Such models are typically composed of attention, feed-forward, and normalization modules, whose underlying computations can be largely reduced to regular and dense data-parallel operations, including matrix multiplications, element-wise vector operations, and reductions.
-Under fixed hardware resource constraints, continuously and efficiently exploiting data-level parallelism has therefore become a critical issue for large-model training and inference.
+As the scale and computational complexity of large models continue to grow~\cite{kaplan2020scalinglawsneurallanguage}, computational throughput and data-supply capability have become key factors limiting overall system efficiency~\cite{ivanov2021datamovementneedcase}.
+Such models are typically composed of attention, feed-forward, and normalization modules, whose underlying computations can be largely reduced to regular data-parallel operations such as matrix multiplications, element-wise vector operations, and reductions.
+Therefore, continuously exploiting data-level parallelism under fixed hardware resource constraints has become an important problem for optimizing large-model training and inference.

-Vector processors execute multiple data elements with a single instruction, thereby increasing computational throughput while reducing control overhead, and have long served as an important architectural substrate for regular dataflow computation.
-Since classic vector machines such as the CRAY-1~\cite{russell1978cray}, vector architectures have evolved from early memory-memory organizations~\cite{watson1972ti, STAR-100} to vector-register organizations centered on explicit vector registers, while introducing chaining to allow dependent vector instructions to overlap as soon as the first results become available.
-In the era of general-purpose processors, vector processing concepts were largely carried forward through fixed-width SIMD, whose programming model is tightly coupled to implementation width and thus limited in scalability.
-By contrast, modern RISC vector architectures inherit the core principles of classical long-vector machines: organizing computation around long data streams and achieving high throughput through pipelined execution.
-More recently, the RISC-V Vector Extension (RVV) 1.0~\cite{rvv_spec_1.0}, with its vector-length-agnostic design, has provided a unified programming model across implementations ranging from embedded processors to high-performance designs, thereby establishing an ISA foundation for modern long-vector processors.
+Vector processors execute multiple data elements with a single instruction, improving throughput while reducing control overhead, and are an important architectural substrate for regular data-parallel computation.
+Since classic vector machines such as the CRAY-1~\cite{russell1978cray}, vector-register organizations and chaining mechanisms have become fundamental techniques for achieving high sustained throughput in long-vector processors.
+Although fixed-width SIMD carried vector processing concepts into general-purpose processors, its programming model is tightly coupled to implementation width and therefore limited in scalability.
+By contrast, the RISC-V Vector Extension (RVV) 1.0~\cite{rvv_spec_1.0}, with its vector-length-agnostic design, provides a unified programming model across implementation scales and establishes an ISA foundation for modern long-vector processors.